AjayrajSingh/topaz/examples/spinning-square-rs/README.md

-Rust Sample Module (WIP)
+Rust Spinning Square
 =======================================

-This will be an example module for Fuchsia, written in Rust, that displays graphics and responds to input.
+This is an example of how to write a Fuchsia module in Rust.
+It draws a slowly spinning square and allows you to click or touch to control the square's angle.

+To run, from a Fuchsia shell type:

+    launch spinning_square_rs